ddl-botwick/cust-churn-dmm/README.md

 # cust-churn-dmm

-ADD A NEW COMENT

-code to push cust churn prediction/ground truth data to s3 and then DMM - September 22!!!!
+code to push cust churn prediction/ground truth data to s3 and then DMM - September 27!!!!

 ## Assets